KDE/neochat/README.md

 ## Contact

-The best place to reach the maintainers is on the KDE Matrix instance in the NeoChat channel, [#neochat:kde.org](https://matrix.to/#/#neochat:kde.org).
+The best place to reach the maintainers is on the KDE Matrix instance in the NeoChat channel, [#neochat:kde.org](https://go.kde.org/matrix/#/#neochat:kde.org).
+See [Matrix](https://community.kde.org/Matrix) for more details.

 ## Acknowledgement